steelwheels/BattleFieldCode/Document/GameSystem.md

 ## Field
 The battle field is defined as 2 dimensional area which has limited width and height.
+The field is separated by a grid pattern.
 Here is an example of battle field which has 5x5 area.
 ````
           <north>